m-kamaal/LegalAI/README.md

-LegalAI - Legal AI Assistant
+# LegalAI - Legal AI Research Assistant (v0.1)

+## About:

+Usually legal professionals are not highly technically equipped to right and verify detailed prompts and its response.
+LegalAI solves this by using Agentic RAG system that provides solution only from a real source along with citations.

-This application helps advocates to perform various activities of their day to day tasks at a lightening fast speed.
+Also, it helps them to perform various activities of their day to day tasks at a lightening fast speed with reduced hallucinations and more confidence.
 For example, legal research, creation of legal documents, etc

-## What this project is
-LegalAI solves the issue of hallucination in the AI usage that usually is done by legal professionals.
-Where they are not highly technically equipped to right and verify detailed prompts and its response.
-LegalAI solves this by using Agentic RAG system that provides solution only from a real source.

-## Current status
-- Initial version (v0.1)
-- Work in progress
+Following features are in the roadmap of this project:

+  1. Web crawler or a data scrappper to gather realtime updates from Indian legal websites.
+  2. User Interface like a chat system
+  3. Evaluation metrics
+  4. Deployment on cloud
+  5. Improvements:
+    - Multi-chat threads
-- APIs and UI not developed yet
+    - Memory enhancements and streaming capabilities

+## Key Characteristics:

+- Built an LLM-driven agentic RAG system to answer advocate queries from legal documents using grounded, citation-backed responses.
+- Designed an end-to-end document ingestion pipeline, including document parsing, text chunking, and noise filtering for cleaner embeddings.
+- Generated semantic embeddings and indexed them in ChromaDB to enable precise similarity search and contextual retrieval.
+- Implemented agent-oriented query handling, separating clarification, retrieval, and response generation responsibilities.
+- Developed FastAPI-based APIs for document upload, data ingestion, and chat-style query interactions on CLI.
+- Added step-level logging and traceability to observe agent behavior, intermediate states, and retrieval outputs for debugging and iteration.
+- Structured the system for future extensibility, supporting new agents, evolving prompts, and additional data sources.

 ## Tech stack
 - Python
 - LangGraph
 - Langchain
-- Euri
+- OpenAI
 - Chroma DB
+- Docling

-## How to run (basic)
+## How to run
 1. Clone the repo
 2. create an .env file with API key for the LLM
 3. Install dependencies
-4. Run main entry file
+4. Run main entry file from root with this command: python -m app.main

 ## Folder structure (high level)
--

-## Future plans
-- Add error handling and observability (logger)
-- Add web crawler and scraper (beautiful soup)
-- improve chunking strategy (document ingestion)
-- Implement postgres for storing chat state persistently.
-- Use gdrive API to store PDF and other set of documents
-- Implement streaming and complete langgraph full implementation - additional LG
-- Create API - FastAPI
-- Create UI - Streamlit
-- model re-training (q-lora, lora)
-- Update README
-- Deploy on cloud ()
-- Add tests
-- Improve prompts
-- Evaluation (data science eval methods)

-## Imprevements Neede
-1- improve chunk size , not too small as docling creates.
-2- Still need to implement that to create ids, metadata only when the embedding is created.
-Otherwise mismatch during upserting. due to empty string embedding was not getting created and wrong api resp was getting received

-## Imprevements made
-1- cleaning the data before even adding into json data from docling, earlier use to clean after creating the json out of docling doc.
-2- Added logging mechanism for data pre-processes
-3- dataset builder can accept both file and a disct obj of content of document 4- API created to upload document on local via uvicorn api

-#Save libraries used
-pipreqs . \
+  .
-  --force \
-  --ignore venv311 \
+  ├── app
+  │   └── main.py
+  ├── chromadb_persis
+  ├── logger.py
+  ├── project_data
+  ├── README.md
-  --savepath requirements-min.txt
+  ├── requirements-min.txt
+  ├── requirements.txt
+  ├── scripts
+  ├── src
+  │   ├── agents
+  │   ├── data_indexing
+  │   ├── data_preprocessing
+  │   ├── embeddings
+  │   ├── llm_chain
+  │   ├── prompt_templates
+  │   ├── retrieval
+  │   ├── schema
+  │   └── utilities